-Special Educational Needs and Disabilities

 For more information on our Resource Provision please select Moorfield Resource Provision under the ‘classes’ tab.

 Salford Information and Advice Support Service (SIASS)

-Throughout the year, the following agencies have supported special educational needs pupils in the school:
+Throughout the year, the following agencies support the special educational needs provision in the school:

 Staff in school have had training in the following areas:

 Several forms of assessment are used to track a child’s progress, including observations, practical activities and test papers.
 Staff use Scholarpack and SOLAR, computerised tracking systems to record assessments, set targets and track progress.